Shopify vs Squarespace

 Price

 Ultimately, the issue of price can’t be avoided.
-While Shopify is host to many handy features, the cost adds up and maybe too much for some users.
-For example, along with the monthly subscription, customers must pay to use certain themes.
-Additionally, when selling online through a third-party payment gateway, users must pay an extra transaction fee.
+While Shopify hosts many handy features, the cost adds up and may be too much for some users.

-The only free option is the two-week trial offered when first signing up to Shopify.
+The only free option is the two-week trial offered when signing up to Shopify.

 Advantages of Using Squarespace: